Black Crown Initiate

 Black Crown Initiate is an American extreme metal band from Reading, Pennsylvania, United States, currently signed to Century Media.
-The band formed in 2012 and self-released their first EP Song of the Crippled Bull, which was met with positive reviews.
+The band was formed in 2012 and self-released their first EP Song of the Crippled Bull, which was met with positive reviews.
 The band began touring in early 2014 with fellow extreme metal bands such as Goatwhore, Behemoth, and 1349; this led to them being signed by eOne Music in June 2014.
 With eOne, they released both The Wreckage of Stars, on September 30, 2014, and Selves We Cannot Forgive, released on July 22, 2016.

 Their third studio album, Violent Portraits of Doomed Escape, was released with Century Media on August 7, 2020.

 When asked about the origins of the name "Black Crown Initiate" in a 2016 Reddit AMA, the band stated:

 There is a Tibetan spiritual leader that wears a black crown to signify help for humanity.
 We are all pervert pigs so we help by showing people that, first about ourselves.

 History

-Beginnings and Song of the Crippled Bull (2012-2014)
+Beginnings and Song of the Crippled Bull (2012–2014)

 Formed in late 2012, Black Crown Initiate released several demos onto SoundCloud, which led to the creation of their four track EP titled Song of the Crippled Bull.
 The EP was recorded with Carson Slovak (August Burns Red, Texas In July) at Atrium Audio and was released on July 17, 2013.
 The EP quickly became the discussion of many underground metal blogs and publications.
 Due to the success of the EP, what had initially begun as a small project by guitarist Andy Thomas, vocalist James Dorton and bassist Nick Shaw became a full-time endeavor, and they began to recruit members for live performances.
 The band played their first live show on October 18, 2013, in their hometown with their longtime friends in the band Rivers of Nihil.